frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Currently, this compiles for and works on the rev1 and rev3 versions of the Kyria.
 There are some lines at the top of rules.mk that will need to be un/commented accordingly.

 **As of late 2023, I'm not maintaining this documentation any more.
 It's too much work to be frank.
 It serves as a general guide, but for actual info please refer to the source.
-The best starting point is a level up: [frogmouth keyboard firmware](../).
-For example, the keymap.c file for each keyboard's layout.**
+See also the [common](../common/) folder.

 ### Goals